ylefebvre/link-library/readme.txt

 == Changelog ==

+= 6.0.4 =
+* Additional fixed to update routine to avoid duplicate entries

 = 6.0.3 =
 * Fix for parse error on older versions of PHP
 * Small fix to update function